-As an instance, with the conclusion of every purchase there quite naturally comes the question: "Is there nothing further this time, madam?" and quite frequently the over-zealous clerk will say, "nothing in so and so, or so and so," reciting in a parrot-like manner upwards of a dozen articles, with the result that the customer is at once bored to death and becomes impatient to get away.
+As an instance, with the conclusion of every purchase there quite naturally comes the question: "Is there nothing further this time, madam?" and quite frequently the over-zealous clerk will say, "nothing in so and so," reciting in a parrot-like manner upwards of a dozen articles, with the result that the customer is at once bored to death and becomes impatient to get away.